clem21chan/Clinical_Trials_Capstone/README.md

 ### Proposed Data Science Solution

 1. Data Wrangling/Exploration: Exploring and understanding the dataset which includes data cleaning, feature selection, and preprocessing.
-2. Data Analysis: Using statistics, distributions, and regression models to determine the key features that affect the termination of clinical trials.
+2. Data Preprocessing: Using statistics, distributions, and regression models to determine the key features that affect the termination of clinical trials.
-3. Predictive Modeling: Using NLP and Word embedding to group keywords in the brief summary together for a more accurate model.
+3. Predictive Modeling: Using NLP and Word embedding to identify keywords in the brief summary together for a more accurate model.

 ### Impact of the Solution

 By creating this analysis and model, we can potentially save millions of dollars in funding by sponsors, investors, and the government.
 Additionally, by helping medical companies better understand the factors that cause clinical trial failures, we can improve the design of clinical trials and prevent loss of scientific advancements in medicine.

-### What to expect for the next sprint:
-- Start grouping unique values together in categorical columns using NLP
-- Create dummy variables and perform chi-squared tests, logistic regression modelling, and understanding what p-values are significant.
-- Start formulating hypothesis for further modelling.

 ### Data Dictionary based on clinicaltrials.gov: